-OFFICE, RALEIGH, N. C.

-THIS Company continues to insure the lives of all healthy White persons and Slaves.
+OFFICE, RALEIGH, N. C. THIS Company continues to insure the lives of all healthy White persons and Slaves.

 The greatest risk taken on a single life is \$5,000.
-Slaves are reliable to the person of ds their value.
+Slaves are insured for a term of one to five years for ds their value.